 Yes!
-Families can apply for FIT along with need-based and merit-based scholarships.
+Families can combine EdChoice scholarship with need-based aid and merit-based scholarships.

 Expected FIT increases occur each year as your child moves through the grades (called step increases) along with inflationary increases.
 We work hard to keep both step and inflationary increases as small as possible.
 Because your FIT is determined primarily based on your discretionary income, any significant increases or decreases to your discretionary income could cause a subsequent increase or decrease in FIT.
 Examples could include a spouse returning to work, a significant job change, or enrolling another child in a tuition-charging school.